Rancher

 oxide 75s

 1. Create an Oxide cloud credential.
-The Oxide node driver uses this cloud credential to communicate with Oxide.
-Replace $OXIDE_HOST and $OXIDE_TOKEN with values appropriate for your environment.
+The node driver uses it to communicate with Oxide.
+Replace ${OXIDE_HOST} and ${OXIDE_TOKEN} with values for your Oxide silo.

 --namespace cattle-global-data \